Code-Institute-Submissions/joanavrsilva-rock-paper-scissors-game_FebResub/README.md

 * In the GitHub repository, I navigate to the Settings tab;
 * From the source section drop-down menu, I select the Main Branch;
 * Once the master branch has been selected, the page refreshed with a detailed ribbon display to indicate the successful deployment;
-* The site is published at (https://joanavrsilva.github.io/rock-paper-scissors-game).
+* The site is published [here](https://joanavrsilva.github.io/rock-paper-scissors-game).

 [Back to Table of contents](#table-of-contents)
 ___